 Laterality describes the side of a paired organ or the side of the body on which the reportable tumor originated, which is not captured in topographic codes.
-This field applies only to the primary site.
+This data item applies only to the primary site.
 Its main purpose is to identify the origin of the tumor.

 - Laterality must be coded for all paired sites.
-See Laterality Paired Sites for additional information. - Laterality may be coded for non-paired sites other than those required: for example, thyroid. - Code 0 is appropriate for non-paired sites, not otherwise specified. - o Primary Site is unknown (C809) - Metastatic bilateral involvement is not coded for laterality. - Assign code 3 if the laterality is not known but the tumor is confined to a single side of the paired organ. - Code 4 should not be used for bilateral primaries for which separate abstracts are prepared or when the side of origin is known, and the tumor has spread to the other side.
+See Laterality Paired Sites for additional information. - Laterality may be coded for non-paired sites other than those required: for example, thyroid. - Code 0 when: - Non-paired sites, not otherwise specified - Primary Site is unknown (C809) - Metastatic bilateral involvement is not coded for laterality. - Code 3 if the laterality is not known but the tumor is confined to a single side of the paired organ. - Code 4 should not be used for bilateral primaries for which separate abstracts are prepared or when the side of origin is known, and the tumor has spread to the other side.

-A left ovarian primary with metastases to the right ovary is code 2, rather than code 4
+Example: A left ovarian primary with metastases to the right ovary is code 2, rather than code 4.

-• Assign code 5 when the tumor originates in the midline of a paired organ or site (effective with 1/1/2010 dx).
+• Code 5 when the tumor originates in the midline of a paired organ or site (effective with 1/1/2010 dx).

-Patient has an excision of a melanoma located above the umbilicus.
+Example: Patient has an excision of a melanoma located above the umbilicus.

-- All primary brain and CNS tumors diagnosed prior to January 1, 2004 are coded: Laterality 0 (not a paired site). - Site code C70.0, C71.0-C71.4, C72.2 diagnosed January 1, 2004 and forward require a laterality codes 1-5, or 9. - All other CNS/brain subsites of C70, C71, and C72 are coded: Laterality 0 (not a paired organ) regardless of the date of diagnosis.
-All pituitary and pineal gland and craniopharyngeal duct tumors (C75.1-3) are coded Laterality = 0 (not a paired site). - Assign code 9 when the neoplasm originated in a paired site and the laterality is unknown AND there is no statement that only one side of the paired organ is involved. - The CCR requires text documentation to support the laterality code
+- All primary brain and CNS tumors diagnosed prior to January 1, 2004 are coded: Laterality 0 (not a paired site). - Site code C700, C710-C714, C722 diagnosed January 1, 2004 and forward require a laterality codes 1-5, or 9. - All other CNS/brain subsites of C70, C71, and C72 are coded: Laterality 0 (not a paired organ) regardless of the date of diagnosis.
+All pituitary and pineal gland and craniopharyngeal duct tumors (C751-3) are coded Laterality = 0 (not a paired site). - Code 9 when the neoplasm originated in a paired site and the laterality is unknown and there is no statement that only one side of the paired organ is involved. - The CCR requires text documentation to support the laterality code.

-Laterality Code Description 0 Not a paired site 1 Right side origin of primary 2 Left side origin of primary 3 One side only involved, but right or left side origin not specified 4 Both sides involved, but origin unknown (including bilateral ovarian primaries of the same histologic type, diagnosed within two months of each other; bilateral retinoblastomas; and bilateral Wilms' tumors) 5 Paired site, midline tumor (effective with 1/1/2010 dx) 9 Paired site, but no information available concerning laterality
+- 0 Not a paired site - 1 Right side origin of primary - 2 Left side origin of primary - 3 One side only involved, but right or left side origin not specified - 4 Both sides involved, but origin unknown (including bilateral ovarian primaries of the same histologic type, diagnosed within two months of each other; bilateral retinoblastomas; and bilateral Wilms' tumors) - 5 Paired site, midline tumor (effective with 1/1/2010 dx) - 9 Paired site, but no information available concerning laterality